-Blindspot is back one more week!
+Blindspot is back!
 This episode leaves the board ready for what awaits us next week.
 This is over, blindspotters, but not forever, as you know, Blindspot has renewed for a season 4!
 But the truth is that this season is coming to an end and in “Defection” it shows.
 The characters have done an examination of conscience and both their loyalty and their feelings have been clarified in the face of the finale.
 Promising us that emotion, action and tension will be even more present next week.
 Let’s talk about everything!
 Here we go!

 CASE OF THE WEEK

 On this occasion, the pace has been quite frenetic.
 We haven’t had time to breathe and we jumped from one discovery to another.
-The truth is that everything has been very well assembled and we have returned to the Patterson / Ritch tandem at full speed.
+The truth is that everything has been very well assembled and we have returned to the Patterson/Ritch tandem at full speed.
 I missed them because together they are explosive.
 I hope to see more of them in the season finale.

 I felt very proud of Patterson when she realized that something didn’t fit, that it had been too easy to thwart Crawford’s plans.
 That’s my girl!
 Both Roman and Crawford wouldn’t have been so careless as to leave everything within reach.
 It wasn’t their style and Patterson caught it on the fly.